mrets/Help/filtering_tables.md

 # Filtering and Downloading Tables

-How to filter and manipulate data across the data display and user interface.
+This help doc will guide you on how to filter data across dashboards and the user interface.

 <br>

-## The Table: Rearranging Columns
+## Rearranging Columns

-If you prefer a different layout of columns, then click on the header and drag it to a new location.
+If you prefer a different layout of columns, select the column header and drag it to a new location.

 ![](https://github.com/mrets/photos/blob/master/filtering_tables1.gif?raw=true)

 <br>

-## The Table: Filtering
+## Filtering

 The Filter buttons at the top of columns limit the data displayed in the column.
 For example, to display solar RECs only, select the filter under Fuel Type and select Solar.